 - They are immune to the toxic substance produced by black walnut trees, making them one of the few plants that can be planted underneath them.

-- Unlike many variegated plants, Pulmonaria’s silver-to-white spots do not indicate the absence of chlorophyll.
+- Unlike many variegated plants, Pulmonaria’s silver-to-white spots on the foliage does not indicate the absence of chlorophyll.
 They are actual air pockets that mask the chlorophyll from showing.

 Growing Lungwort